 Since then, John has been contacted at least four more times by people claiming to be from legal firms acting on behalf of Alibaba Group.
 These callers have asked for further payments to help John recover his money.
 They’ve even claimed they can still make the share deal happen.

-Sadly, these callers are either part of the same scam or another group of fraudsters who’ve been sold John’s details.
+These callers are either part of the same scam or another group of fraudsters who’ve been sold John’s details.

-In hindsight, John has noted the following warning signs:
+In hindsight, John recognised some warning signs: